revaturelabs/interviewquestions/Python/Python- Module/Module- Math , JSON,regex.md

 ---

-10.Can you tell me what is dir() function in modules?
+10.What is dir() function in modules?

 <details><summary><b>Show Answer</b></summary>